wmcbrine/PDCurses/docs/IMPLEMNT.md

 pdcdisp.c:
 ----------

+### void PDC_doupdate(void);

+Called at the end of doupdate(), this function finalizes the update of the physical screen to match the virtual screen, if necessary, i.e. if updates were deferred in PDC_transform_line().

 ### void PDC_gotoyx(int y, int x);

 Move the physical cursor (as opposed to the logical cursor affected by